otyyyywangwenbin-max/vimrc/README.md

-This is a vimrc config.
+This is a vimrc config.<br>
-This config need pre install vundle.
+The config need pre install vundle.